sprinthubmobile/content-style-guide/13-writing-for-translation.html.md

 layout: article
 ---

-Mailchimp serves millions of users in hundreds of countries and territories, not just the United States.
+Sprinthub shares content to thousand of subscribers in hundreds of countries and territories, not just the Nigeria.
 As our user base grows, it becomes more and more important that our content is accessible to people around the world.

 We call the process of writing copy for translation “internationalization.”
-This section will address things you can do to help international audiences, including translators, better comprehend your text.
+This section will address things you can do to help international audience, including translators, better comprehend your text.

 ## Basics

-Our [Technical Content](http://mailchimp.com/help/) is available to all users in English, Spanish, French, German, and Portuguese.
-Sometimes other pieces of content will be translated as well.

-We try to write all of our content in standard, straightforward English that can be understood by users with limited English proficiency.
+We try to write all of our content in standard, straightforward English that can be understood by audience with limited English proficiency.
 It's much easier for a translator to clearly communicate ideas written in straightforward, uncomplicated sentences.

-Here are some guiding principles for writing for international audiences:
+Here are some guiding principles for writing for international audience:

 * **Use [active voice](/04-grammar-and-mechanics.html.md/#header-3-active-voice).** We always aim for this, but it's especially important when writing for translation.